nutanix-japan/nai-llm/docs/infra/infra_nkp.md

     For a general example:

-    - If you have a 8b(illion) parameter model, you'll need 2x the amount of GPU vRAM avaible to load into memory.
+    - To host a 8b(illion) parameter model, multiply the parameter number by 2 to get minimum GPU memory requirments. e.g. 16GB of GPU memory is required for 8b parameter model.

     > So in the case of the `meta-llama/Meta-Llama-3-8B-Instruct` model, you'll need a min.
 16 GiB GPU vRAM available

     Below are additional sizing consideration "Rules of Thumb" for further calculating min.
 GPU node resources: